Naor1Levi/IMG_recognition/README.md

 # IMG_recognition
-OpenCV module that uses camera as an input to find specific img in the stream.
+OpenCV module that uses camera as an input to find specific img in a web camera stream.

 My script uses RedMarlboro as the img but you can create your own IMG recognition by those simple steps:
 1. Take a picture of an object you want to identify and replace it with the "marlboro.png" file.